Inflammation of the heart muscle (myocarditis): Info & doctors

 What is myocarditis and how is it caused?

-• Viruses: Measles viruses, flu viruses or herpes viruses
+• Viruses: measles viruses, flu viruses or herpes viruses

 • Bacteria: Staphylococci or streptococci.